PlaidCloud/website/content/en/docs/tasks/run-application/configure-pdb.md

   - Concern: do not terminate this application without talking to me.
     - Possible Solution 1: Do not use a PDB and tolerate occasional downtime.
     - Possible Solution 2: Set PDB with maxUnavailable=0.
-Have an understanding (outside of Kubernetes) that the cluster operator needs to consult you before termination.
+Have an understanding (outside of PlaidCloud) that the cluster operator needs to consult you before termination.
 When the cluster operator contacts you, prepare for downtime, and then delete the PDB to indicate readiness for disruption.
 Recreate afterwards.
 - Multiple-instance Stateful application such as Consul, ZooKeeper, or etcd: